Work in Cologne

-How does living and working in beautiful Cologne sound to you?
-A city that is famous for its beautiful cathedral and celebrating carneval like crazy!
+How does a change sound?
+A change that involves a new life and new job here in Cologne, Germany.
+A city that is famous for its beautiful cathedral and celebrating Carnival like crazy!

-On our page “working in Germany” we have already given you some valuable insights into how life is structured in Germany.
-On this page we want to tell you a little bit more about living in Cologne.
+On the “working in Germany” we have already given you some valuable insights into how life is structured in Germany.
+On this page, we want to tell you a little bit more about what it will be like to live & work in Cologne.
 Let’s get started!

 Somewhere to hang your hat:

-Renting your very own apartment in the city centre is the most expensive option, but if you are lucky you will find a great afordable deal!
+Renting your very own apartment in the city centre is the most expensive option, but if you are lucky you will find a great affordable deal!

-Germany is famous for its good grocery shops like Aldi, Lidl, Rewe etc. Don’t forget about the nice German bread you can find on every corner.
-To give you an idea of the prices in Cologne, we created a list with the most commen food you will need in your new town.
+Germany is famous for its excellent grocery shops like Aldi, Lidl, Rewe etc. To give you an idea of the prices for the everyday items you will need in Cologne, we have created a list just for you.

 It’s not all work work work: